cmh48/boiler-project/README.md

 Step 10) After you are comfortable with your commits, remember to "push" your progress upto git
 - Pushing allows users to sent their changes up to git so that others in the repository can "pull" those same changes to their own local branches.
 ![alt text](images/.png)

+Step 11) Users can also "Pull" their partners work from git if need be(Steps 10 & 11) are interchangeable.